"Video On Instagram" announced

 Instagram is and app owned by Facebook.
 Video on Instagram is a direct competitor to another video appVine, which is owned by Twitter.
 Thus, putting two social media titans head-to-head.

 Fifteen seconds of video can be recorded on Instagram, which is longer than Vine's 6 seconds.
 Paraphrasing Goldilocks, Systrom said the amount of time for one video file is "not to short" and "not to long" implying fifteen seconds is just right.

 Instagram's initial screen remains the same and familiar for current Instagram-ers.
 The first step to recording video is the same as snapping a picture - touch the blue "capture" button on the bottom-center of the screen.

 Users activate Instagram's video feature by touching a new video icon on the lower right hand side of the app's interface.
 Under a live preview monitor, a red button appears for people to press-and-hold to record.
-A person can press-and-hold to record seamlessly for the full fifteen seconds or press and lift, press and lift their thumb or finger to create clips until fifteen seconds are filled.
+A person can press-and-hold for the full fifteen seconds or press and lift, press and lift their thumb or finger to create clips until a fifteen seconds are filled.

 Nonetheless, once the clip collage is done, one can proceed with more recording or moving on by hitting "Next."
 A choice of thirteen special effects is offered to apply to the video similar to the photo enhancement choices.
 "Normal" can be chosen for no effects.

 Hit "Next" again and another non-Vine-like feature appears.
 One can scroll through the just recorded video and choose a cover frame, a still image from the video to represent the entire recording.